JonathanBowker/AI-model-cards-template/README.md

 Equality between some of the different confusion matrix metrics is equivalent to some definitions of fairness.
 For example, equal false negative rates across groups is equivalent to fulfilling Equality of Opportunity, and equal false negative and false positive rates across groups is equivalent to fulfilling Equality of Odds

 ## 4.2 Score-based analyses
 For score-based systems such as pricing models and risk assessment algorithms, describing differences in the distribution of measured metrics across groups may be helpful.
 For example, reporting measures of central tendency such as the mode, median and mean, as well as measures of dispersion or variation such as the range, quartiles, absolute deviation, variance and standard deviation could facilitate the statistical commentary necessary to make more informed decisions about model development.
-A model card could even extend beyond these summary statistics to reveal other measures of differences between distributions such as cross entropy, perplexity, KL divergence and pinned area under the curve (pinned AUC).
+A model card could even extend beyond these summary statistics to reveal other measures of differences between distributions such as cross entropy, perplexity, KL divergence and pinned area under the curve.

 There are a number of applications that do not appear to be score-based at first glance, but can be considered as such for the purposes of intersectional analysis.
 For instance, a model card for a translation system could compare [BLEU scores across demographic groups](https://research.google/pubs/pub46743/), and a model card for a speech recognition system could compare word-error rates.
 Although the primary outputs of these systems are not scores, looking at the score differences between populations may yield meaningful insights since comparing raw inputs quickly grows too complex.